Ashwini-Wabale/LLView/docs/docs/jobreport/metrics_list.md

     !!! warning

-        The abscissa in this graph are the cores instead of the timestamp, and it includes both "Physical" cores (first half) as well as the "Logical" ones (second-half).
+        The abscissa in this graph are the cores instead of the timestamp, and it includes both "Physical" cores (first half) as well as the "Logical" ones (second-half) for multithreaded processors.

 === "Node"

     * **CPU Usage**: 1-min average usage of the CPU across all cores in a node.
-As the CPU can use simultaneous multithreading (SMT) using physical and logical cores, the value can go up to 200%.
+For multithreaded processors, the value can go up to 200% using physical and logical cores.

     * **Physical Cores Used**: Numbers of "Physical cores" with usage above 25% in the last minute.
 The "Physical cores" in the graphs are represented the first half of the node.

-    * **Logical Cores Used**: Numbers of "Logical cores" with usage above 25% in the last minute.
+    * **Logical Cores Used**: (For multithreaded processors) Numbers of "Logical cores" with usage above 25% in the last minute.
 The "Logical cores" in the graphs are represented by the second half of the node.

     * **Load**: The CPU load is a measure of the amount of computational work that a computer system performs (`1` means a load of 1 core on average).
 It is a quantity provided by Linux in three numbers: 1-, 5- and 15-min average loads.
 The load is then collected by LLview via Slurm.